 If I have questions in regards to the lesson or assignment, how I can contact an instructor?

-- Every online lesson has a special section called “There are no dumb questions…” that accumulate typical questions that arise during lesson and answers to them.
+- Every online lesson has a special section called “There are no dumb questions…” that accumulates typical questions that arise during the lesson and answers to them.

 - Students can contact their instructor through email or phone.

 - Students can discuss questions within Questions Forum.